codewell/retry-js/README.md

   // Number of tries before we stop
   maxTries: 3, // <- Default value

-  // A function that determines the
+  // A function that returns number
-  // delay of the refetch.
+  // of milliseconds to wait before
+  // next execution
-  delay: (tries) => 1000, // <- Default function returns (1s)
+  backoffStrategy: (retryCount) => 1000, // <- Default function returns (1s)

   // Parameter from 0-2 that sets
   // how much logging retry should do.